scala/improvement-proposals/content/dedented-string-literals.md

 }
 ```

-Note how with this dedented string literal, the string contents forms a single rectangular
+Note how with this dedented string literal:

-block on screen, so you don't need to read the code line-by-line left-to-right to see
+* The string contents forms a single rectangular block on screen, so you don't need to
-the contents of the string as you sometimes have to do with triple-quoted strings.
-There is also
+  read the code in a zig-zag fashion line-by-line left-to-right to see the contents of the string

-no non-string contents to the left or to the right of the string contents: `|`s, opening or
+* There is also no non-string contents to the left or to the right of the string contents: `|`s, opening or
   closing `"""`s, or `.stripMargin` method calls.
 This makes the multiline string contents stand
   out clearly from the rest of the code without distraction.

+* The amount of horizontal-space used is much less than the examples using traditional multiline
+  strings above: without multiple levels of indentations and without a trailing `""".stripMargin`
+  extending the last line.

 ### Incorrectness with Multiline Interpolation